marcelo-ochoa/oraclexe-docker-extension/README.md

 **Note**: Docker Extension CLI is required to execute above command, follow the instructions at [Extension SDK (Beta) -> Prerequisites](https://docs.docker.com/desktop/extensions-sdk/#prerequisites) page for instructions on how to add it.

-**Note**: OracleXE Docker image is big, if you want a fast Docker Extension installation first execute:
+**Note**: OracleXE Docker image is big, is strongly recommended that first execute:

 ```bash
 docker pull gvenzl/oracle-xe:21.3.0-full